NUTRITION AND AGEING - 2021/2

 Thus, the summative assessment for this module consists of:

-• Students are required to submit electronically on a set deadline two months following the module.
+• Coursework: a range of subject areas will be assessed, demonstrating learning outcomes across the range for the module.
+Students are required to submit electronically on a set deadline two months following the module.

 Formative assessment and feedback